Molat: Geography and environment

+Important Bird Area

+The island is part of the northern Zadar Archipelago, which has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of fish-eating seabirds.

 History

 Molat has been inhabited since the Stone Age.
-At Ledenice near Zapuntel harbor, in the far north of the island, in Zapuntelsko polje and in the east of the village of Molat, more limestone objects were found from that time.
+At Ledenice near Zapuntel harbour, in the far north of the island, in Zapuntelsko polje and in the east of the village of Molat, more limestone objects were found from that time.

-According to the name of the island it can be concluded that it was inhabited in Neolithic era by pre-Indoeuropean population.
+According to the name of the island it can be concluded that it was inhabited in the Neolithic era by a pre-Indoeuropean population.
 This form of name is widespread in the Mediterranean: Mljet, Malta (island of Veli Drvenik, island south of Sicily, hinterland near Zadar).

 There are no findings from the Bronze Age.
 From the Iron Age there were four Illyrian fortresses: Lokardenik, Gračina, Straža and Knežak.
 Inside the fortress there were objects of roasted ground, limestone items, handguns, food remains (bones, snails and shells).
 There were also 8 stone tombs (tumulus) found.
 Pottery vessels imported from southern Italy were found at Gracini near Brgulje.

 In Roman times, the local Liburnian population lived quite autochthonously.
 The existence of the Roman population is evidenced by the toponyms: Karstul, Bavkul, Maknare, Tramerka, Brgulje et al.

 Upon arrival, between the seventh and tenth centuries, Croats gradually assimilated the local population.
 At that time, the first records of the island appeared.
 The oldest mention is by Constantine VII Porphyrogennetos around 950.
 The name Melata is mentioned in 1073, 1151, 1195, 1381, etc. Zapuntel was first mentioned in 1450 as the port of Sanpontello, and Brgulje was first mentioned in 1527 when the first Venetian census was made.

 The island was donated by Count Desa in 1151 to the monastery of St. Krševan from Zadar.
 Old maps from 1320 and 1321 mention Molat as the great port of St. Mary (today Lučina), which was an important station on the way from Istria and Osor to Zadar.